wrmack/heroku-ocsigen-thin/README.md

 # heroku-ocsigen-thin

-This is a thinned down Dockerfile for deploying the Ocaml [ocsigenserver](https://ocsigen.org) to Heroku as a Docker container.
+This is a Dockerfile to build a thinned down image for deploying the Ocaml [ocsigenserver](https://ocsigen.org) to Heroku as a Docker container.

 It runs the bare ocsigenserver (not the eliom web framework).
 Image size is 370MB.

-Thinning has been achieved by not installing Ocaml and just transferring binaries and library packages that are required by ocsigenserver.
+Thinning has been achieved by not installing Ocaml and, from the local filesystem, just transferring binaries and library packages that are required by ocsigenserver.
+These files were built using a different image but same base.
 (Ocsigen uses modules which are loaded dynamically at runtime.
 The `.conf` file contains the modules to be used.
 Their packages, and dependencies, need to be available to findlib hence the need to copy the packages over.)

 ## To deploy to Heroku

+#### Edit entrypoint.sh if necessary
+Environment variables for PORT, USER and GROUP need to be set for the Heroku environment.
+The default version has these correct for Heroku

 #### Create a Heroku app
 ```